20 Easy Ways to Respect Yourself and Why It Matters

 Regular self-care is like recharging your batteries so you can shine even brighter.

-3. Positive self-talk
+3. Positive Self-Talk

 Imagine if your thoughts were written on a billboard.
 Would they be encouraging or mean?
 Positive self-talk is about being your own cheerleader.

 When you make a mistake, instead of saying, “I’m so dumb,” say, “I’m learning, and that’s awesome!”
-Treat yourself like you would your best friend—with kindness.
+Treat yourself like you would your best friend, with kindness.

-4. A healthy lifestyle
+4. A Healthy Lifestyle

 Your body is like a garden that needs love and attention.
-Eating good food—like veggies, fruits, and grains—helps you grow strong and full of energy.
+Eating good food, like veggies, fruits, and grains, helps you grow strong and full of energy.

 And moving your body, whether it’s dancing, playing a sport, or going for a walk, is like giving that garden some fresh air.
-Remember, it’s not about being perfect; it’s about feeling good.

-5. Learn from mistakes
+5. Learn From Mistakes

 Everyone messes up, even grownups!
 Mistakes are like clues that help us do better next time.
 Instead of feeling bad, think about what you can learn.